XioZ/ada-zalix-website/README.md

 ![Figure 4.2 Relation between year of release and average Rating](./assets/img/4.2.png)

 The graph reveals a slight downward slope in the linear regression, indicating that actors who have appeared in at least 20 movies have been receiving slightly worse reviews over time.
 However, this graph alone isn't sufficient to reveal the actors' impact on movie ratings.

 ## 4.3 Star Power: Movie Start = Higher Rating?

-We want to understand the relationship between the presence of star actors and movie ratings, for that, we perform a linear regression to see how each actor contributes to the movie ratings
+We want to understand the relationship between the presence of star actors and movie ratings, for that, we perform a linear regression to see how each actor contributes to the movie ratings.

 By using only actors who played in at least 35 movies, we isolate actors with a real presence in the industry.

-By keeping only coefficients with p-values <0.05 , we ensure that the data is significant and that the results are meaningful.
+By keeping only coefficients with p-values <0.05, we ensure that the data is significant and that the results are meaningful.

 ![Figure 4.3 Impact On Movies Ratings for Star Actors](./assets/img/4.3.png)

 Before any further analysis, it is important to mention that the linear regression had an R-squared of only 0.1, meaning that only using actors explains quite badly the ratings of movies.
 However, the regression found 14 actors with a significant impact on movie ratings.
 Which gives a definite answer to the question: stars actors have a significant impact on movie ratings.
 Movies featuring actors like Bette Davis or Mel Blanc experience a nearly one-point boost in their ratings due to their participation.

 In conclusion, by carefully refining the definition of star actors, we identified 14 actors whose presence significantly impacted movie ratings.